marcodallavecchia/biologistsadventure/_jaw-drop/jf05-crispr-cas9.md

 ---
-title: "CRISPR/CAS9 and its origins"
+title: "Jaw Drop #5 - CRISPR/CAS9 and its origins"
 excerpt: "A powerful genomic engineering tool, that has a curious origin."
 category: ENG
 header: